-Covers advanced topics in cyber security, including: information security and risk management, disaster recovery planning, operations security, access control, applied cryptography and public key infrastructure, network security, and laws and regulations in computer security.
+Covers advanced topics in cyber security, including information security and risk management, disaster recovery planning, operations security, access control, applied cryptography and public key infrastructure, network security, and laws and regulations in computer security.
 Requires an undergraduate course in networking and computer security.
-Prerequisite: approval of the department head.
+Prerequisites: admission to the MSCoE program and approval of the department head.